Yorafa/text-adventure/phase1/specification.md

 ### Battle

 The battle is turn-based.
 The pokemon with a higher speed starts the turn first.
-At each turn, the player can perform one of the following actions.
+At each turn, the player can perform one and only one of the following actions.

 - Attack
 - Defence